 Joan and Robert are survivors of the downsizing process and now live happily with fewer possessions and less clutter.
-The couple still live in the western Brisbane suburb they love, after moving from their large old Queenslander where they had resided for 30 years to the Kingsford Terrace retirement community in Corinda.
+The couple still live in the area they love after moving from their large old Queenslander where they had resided for 30 years to their new apartment in an Aura Holdings’ retirement community.

-Joan says downsizing had been a challenge but after they purchased their three-bedroom apartment in the vertical-living village community she got busy with cut outs on the floorplan and quickly worked out what furniture would fit in their new home.
+Joan says downsizing had been a challenge but as soon as they decided to move she got busy with cut outs on the floor plan and quickly worked out what furniture would fit in their new home.

 But if the task of downsizing and decluttering becomes too overwhelming there’s help available.
-Professionals like Karen Morgan of Brisbane company Task Tamers can assist through the downsizing process to make your move as easy as possible.
-They become your support team so you can get excited about the next phase in your life - rather than worry about the move.
+Professionals like Margaret Warren of Inspired Outcomes can assist through the downsizing process to make your move as easy as possible.

 Preparing for the new phase of your life should fill you with excitement, not dread.
 Without the weight of all that unnecessary clutter you will feel relief and soon you’ll be revelling in your new lifestyle and won’t miss all those things – in fact you’ll probably wish you’d downsized years earlier!